 Join Codes are subject, teacher, and period specific.
 Codes will be distributed in class once the course commences (usually after the add/drop period has passed.)
-If you are absent when codes are distributed, please see your AP® teacher ASAP to complete the step by the November 8, 2019 deadline.
-No activations are possible after November 8, 2019.
+If you are absent when codes are distributed, please see your AP® teacher ASAP to complete the step by the October 30, 2020 deadline.

 What if I miss the deadline to submit fees?

 It is CRUCIAL to meet the deadlines.
-Late payment submission will not be accepted.
+No orders can be processed after March 5, 2021.
 There will be no waiting lists or stand-by testing.

 Can I cancel my exam?

-Students who order and pay for an exam but decide to cancel with written notification on or before November 8, 2019 will receive a full refund.
+Students who order and pay for an exam but decide to cancel with written notification on or before March 5, 2021 will receive a full refund of the exam fees.
+(Late ordering fees and credit/debit card processing fees are non-refundable.)
 To request a refund email email@example.com with your name, name of your school and the exam you would like to cancel.
-Written cancellation requests must be time stamped by midnight EST, November 8, 2019.
+Written cancellation requests must be time stamped by midnight EST, March 5, 2021.